DLuensch/PyBackupper/README.md

 # srcRootPath = Path to the root folder where your files for backup are.
 srcRootPath = /home/luensel/Entwicklung/PyBackupper/Testumgebung/toBackup/
 #
-# zipProject = Compress the backup.
-NOT IMPLEMENTED YET!
+# zipProject = Compress the backup as a '.zip' archive.
-# zipProject = no
+zipProject = no
 #
 # System links will be copied if is set to 'true'
 copySysLinks = no